jackanakin/solid/README.md

 ### 7.1 Adapter aka Wrapper
 `Allows objects with incompatible interfaces to collaborate`

-Class adapter (two-way) - Uses inheritance: the adapter inherits interfaces from both objects at the same time
+Class adapter (two-way) - AVOID CLASS ADAPTERS! - Uses inheritance: the adapter inherits interfaces from both objects at the same time

 Object adapter - Uses the object composition principle: the adapter implements the interface of one object and wraps the other one

+Examples: InputStreamReader, OutputStreamWriter

+### 7.2 Bridge
+`Allows to split a large class or a set of closely related classes into two separate hierarchies—abstraction and implementation which can be developed independently of each other`

+Using Bridge, we can change "how" a functionality is implemented without modifying classes used by the client<br/>
+Bridge pattern uses composition to connect two inheritance hierachy

+Examples: java.sql.Driver